 Over three quarters of the world’s dogs are strays and the problem is getting worse.
-Research from the World Health Organisation estimates that there are 600 million stray dogs worldwide and numbers are rising.
+The World Health Organisation estimates that there are over 600 million stray dogs in the world.
+In addition, it is estimated that around 1 billion unwanted puppies are born on the streets each year.

 The problem overseas